-Data Source: CAASPP and Schoolzilla.
+Data Source: LAUSD Data Set and Schoolzilla

-CNCA #2 serves a population of SWD of 11%.
-As described later in the petition, the service-delivery model at CNCA #2 meets students' needs in a Least Restrictive Environment that includes collaborative co-planning and co-teaching, per each student's offer of FAPE on their IEPs.
-Over the past year, this subgroup's performance on SBAC has remained fairly consistent as indicated by the chart below.
-The performance of students with disabilities at CNCA #2 is close to the State's average of 14.98% for ELA and above the state average of 11.89% for Math for this subgroup.
+CNES #3 serves a population of SWD of 10%.
+As described later in the petition, CNCA meets students' needs in a Least Restrictive Environment that includes collaborative co-planning and co-teaching, per each student's offer of FAPE on their IEPs.
+Over the past year, there has been significant growth in this subgroup's performance on SBAC as indicated by the chart below.
+Currently CNES is within 2% for math and 3% for ELA of the statewide outcomes for this subgroup.